 BID BOND

-KNOW ALL PER SONS BY THESE P PRESENTS,
+KNOW ALL PE RSONS BY THESE P PRESENTS,

-That we, (Contrac etor Name)
+That we, (Contra actor Name)

-Hereinafter called the Principal, and (S urety Name)
+Hereinafter called d the Principal, and (S urety Name)

-Surety, are held an the sum of not less thousand dollars, n displayed on the co d firmly bound unto than two percent (29 not to exceed one hur over of the proposal) nd ourselves, our heir o transact surety business in the State of the Texas Department of Transportatio %) of the department's engineer's estimated thousand dollars (\$100,000) as a , the payment of which sum will and trans, executors, administrators, successor n, hereinafter called the Oblige nate, rounded to the nearest on proposal guaranty (amount ruly be made, the said Principal
+Surety, are held a the sum of not le thousand dollars, displayed on the and firmly bound unto ss than two percent (29 , not to exceed one hur cover of the proposal) and ourselves, our heir o transact surety business in the State of the Texas Department of Transportatio %) of the department's engineer's estimated thousand dollars (\$100,000) as a , the payment of which sum will and tres, executors, administrators, successor on, hereinafter called the Obliged mate, rounded to the nearest one proposal guaranty (amount ruly be made, the said Principal

-WHEREAS, the pa rincipal has submitte ed a bid for the following project identi fied as:
+WHEREAS, the principal has submitte d a bid for the following project identi fied as:

-Control 6441-07-001
+Control 6447-93-001

-Project RMC - 644107001
+Project RMC - 644793001

 Highway US0059

-County BOWIE
+County VICTORIA

-the Contract in wri ting with the Obliged at of failure of the Property of hall award the Contract to the Principal e in accordance with the terms of such incipal to execute such Contract in acc the Obligee, without recourse of the P bid, then this bond shall be null cordance with the terms of such
+the Contract in w void.
+If in the ev this bond shall be riting with the Obliged tent of failure of the Pri all award the Contract to the Principal e in accordance with the terms of such incipal to execute such Contract in acc the Obligee, without recourse of the P bid, then this bond shall be null cordance with the terms of such

 Signed this Day of 20

-By: (Contractor/Principal Name)
+Ву: (Contractor/Principal Name)

 (Signature and d Title of Authorized Signatory for Contractor/ Principal)

 By: • • ·

-attorney (Surety) for (Signature of Attorney-in-Fact) Impressed Surety Seal Only
+f attorney (Surety) for (Signature of Attorney-in-Fact) Impressed Surety Seal Only

+This for m may be removed from the prop posal.